Step 15. Define Job Schedule

 - Select the Terminate job if it exceeds allowed backup window check box and click Window.

-- In the Time Periods section, define the allowed hours and prohibited hours for VM replication.
-If the job exceeds the allowed window, it will be automatically terminated.
+- In the Time Periods window, define the allowed hours and prohibited hours for VM replication.
+If the job exceeds the allowed window, the job will be automatically terminated.